ivanalayan15/JuanFi/README.md

 4.)
 JuanFi initial setup

 a.)
 Connect to JuanFi Setup SSID

+1.)
+For Nodemcu/esp8622 wireless JuanFI setup will appear
 ![alt text](https://github.com/ivanalayan15/JuanFi/blob/master/docs/JuanFi-Step01.PNG?raw=true)

+2.)
+For ESP32 Lanbase, you need to plugin first in your PC/Laptop ethernet and set your IP address as static 172.217.28.2

+After you set to static you can access the admin in your browser as 172.217.28.1

 b.)
 Login to admin panel,
 Default user and password : admin / admin